 K.; Kennedy, A.; Kirchman, P.; Lanning, K.; Lemeh, D.; Luria, R.; Macleod, G.; McGovern, W.; Moore, J.; Njambi, W. N.; Nur-tegin, K.; O'Brien, W.; Shamma, Y.; Smith,

 E.; Steigenga, T.; Strain, C.; Vázquez, M.; Vernon, L.; Wetterer,

 J.; White, D. R.

 The Harriet L. Wilkes Honors College offers a

-is designed to develop the qualities of a free and responsible citizen,
+are designed to develop the qualities of a free and responsible citizen,

 one who can reason clearly, read critically and analytically, argue